tmikeschu/career-development-curriculum/module_three/job_search_strategies_i.md

 **Pair & Share:** Share your lists with the same partner you discussed your story with.
 Do your partner's "must-haves" align with their goals and career trajectory?

 ## Step Three: Create a PLan & Schedule
-Job searching takes time, and you'll need to structure your search as if it is part of your daily responsibilities.
+Job searching takes time, and you'll need to structure your search as part of your daily responsibilities.
 Both for module four and post-graduation, you'll need to build out a schedule that includes time for research, cold and warm outreach, networking, and coding.
 This schedule will look differently when you're in Turing versus after you complete Turing.
+For now, we'll focus on a plan for Module 4.

+**Tips for sticking to your schedule:**

 ### Your Turn
-Create a plan
+Create a draft of a plan
 - During Turing:
 	- Look at the time you have to dedicate to job searching during your time at Turing
 	- Identify how many hours per week you can spend on job searching, even if it is only two hours per week
 	- Block that time off on your calendar
 	- Set goals for tasks to complete during that time based on weekly goals
-- After Turing:
-	- Build out a 40 hour week divided between research, outreach, networking, and coding.
-Ideally two (2) - four (4) hours per day will be dedicated to code
-	- Block these times out on your calendar to keep you moving along to the next task based on the timebox you've determine is adequate
-	- Assess what worked with this schedule and what didn't at the end of each week.
-Make adjustments as needed

 ## Goal Setting
-Goals will help guide the scheduling and priorities.
-Set your long term goal first.
-For instance, *"accept job offer within six weeks of graduating from Turing."* From there, work backwards to identify your monthly, weekly, and daily goals.
-Be mindful that there may need to be some adjustments to goals as you get into the job search.
-That is okay and completely normal.
+Setting goals will help guide your final set of scheduling and priorities.
+Set your end of Module 4 goal first.
+For example, that could be: *"receive job offer by the end of Module 4 Week 6."* From there, work backwards to identify your module, weekly, and daily goals.
+Be mindful that there may need to be some adjustments to goals as you get into the job search. *That is okay and completely normal.* This plan is something that you'll provide to Meg, but she will work with you on any adjustments that need to be made.

+Creating goals

 ### Your Turn
 - When is your absolutely cut off for completing your job search?